Skinny guinea pigs are certainly an odd-looking breed of guinea pig due to their lack of fur.

-One Skinny cavy requires a cage that offers at least 7.5 square feet of space, but a pair needs a cage that offers a minimum of 7.5 square feet to 10.5 square feet of space.
+One Skinny pig requires a cage that offers at least 7.5 square feet of space, but two skinny pigs need a cage that offers a minimum of 7.5 square feet to 10.5 square feet of space.

 Bigger is always better, so try to get the largest cage you can afford for your guinea pig.